Mean Robust Optimization: Numerical examples

-\paragraph{Results.} We observe on the left of Figure~\ref{fig:log_syn1} that while setting $K$ to smaller values increases the objective value, setting $K = 3$, the number of modes of the underlying distribution, already offers near identical performance to that of setting $K = 90$.
-On the left of Figure~\ref{fig:log_syn2}, we see that $K = 3$ is at the elbow of upper bound and actual difference, and is thus recommended.
-Furthermore, we note that setting $K=3$ and above give identical tradeoff curves, therefore, choosing $K=3$ is the time-efficient solution.
+\paragraph{Results.} We observe on the left of Figure~\ref{fig:log_syn1} that while setting $K$ to smaller values increases the objective value, setting $K = 3$, the number of modes of the underlying distribution, already offers near identical performance to that of setting $K = 90$. \reviewChanges{On the left of Figure~\ref{fig:log_syn2}, we see that $K = 3$ is at the elbow of upper bound and actual difference, corroborating with Figure~\ref{fig:logk}.} Furthermore, we note that setting $K=3$ and above give identical tradeoff curves, therefore, choosing $K=3$ is the time-efficient solution.